microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_office365activeusercounts.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-> Note: You can go to [Office 365 Reports - Active Users](https://support.office.com/client/Active-Users-fc1cf1d0-cd84-43fd-adb7-a4c4dfa8112d) to check the meaning of different views and names.
+> **Note:** For details about different report views and names, see [Office 365 Reports - Active Users](https://support.office.com/client/Active-Users-fc1cf1d0-cd84-43fd-adb7-a4c4dfa8112d).

 ## Permissions